- Semi-permanent hair dye is a no-ammonia, no-bleach and no-developer hair color that coats the hair surface to alter its tone without damaging it.

 With so many colors and such a low commitment, you can bet that we love semi-permanent hair dyes here at Glowsly!
 Semi-permanent hair colors come in every shade of the rainbow, and they’re quite easy to use at home.
 They’re by far the most fun you can have dyeing your own hair.

-Today, we give the low-down, starting with the 13 best semi-permanent hair dyes you can buy online.
-Then we discuss what makes a semi-permanent hair dye and how it differs from other types of hair color formulas.
-We also give some important tips for dyeing and maintaining semi-permanent hair color, and finish with advice for hair dye removal.
+Today, we give the low-down, discussing what makes a semi-permanent hair dye and how it differs from other types of hair color formulas.
+We also give some important tips for dyeing and maintaining semi-permanent hair color and finish with advice for hair dye removal.
 So, go and get colorful!

 - What Is a Semi-Permanent Hair Dye?